******SELECTIONS HAVE BEEN MADE FOR THE PRINT ANTHOLOGY.

 This is a volunteer operation and a call to action.
 There is no payment for publication.
 We're asking writers to volunteer their work for this cause.

-All proceeds for the print anthology will be donated to a climate group focused on climate justice TBD.
+Proceeds from the print anthology will be donated to climate orgnizations.